 Job market matches shall be appropriate to the type of position: local for administrative support positions; and provincial or national for managerial positions and provincial, national and international for executive positions.
-The comparison of compensation shall be to relevant and PSEC approved external labour markets.
+The comparison of compensation shall be relevant to the PSEC approved external labour markets.